austinsonger/Incident-Playbook/README.md

 - Develop a Catalog of Incident Response Automations.
 - Develop a Catalog of Checklists (For Before, During, After Incidents).
 - Develop a Catalog of Roles that a organization can use, to build their own program.
-- Develop a Catalog of Event Code and API Actions that you can/will see in a SIEM Detections.
+- Develop a Catalog of Event Codes and API Actions that you can/will see in a SIEM Detections.

 ---------------------